Sign up to our Newsletter

 Many licensed medical lawyers also obtain a Master of Laws degree (LL.M.) in either health care or global health law.
 Earning an LL.M. gives a lawyer a competitive advantage in the professional field, and some jobs may ask for it.
 Many of these programs offer clinical experiences or internships in addition to class work.

-These programs have classes in topics such as health care reform law, law and science, and public health law.
-Earning an LL.M. will give a person both the knowledge and experience needed to work as a medical lawyer.
+These programs typically cover topics such as health care reform law, law and science, and public health law.

 Requirements To Become a Medical Lawyer